openearth/aeolis-python/docs/user/model_description.rst

 :math:`u_{\mathrm{th}}`. :math:`u_{\mathrm{th}}` typically varies between 1 and 6
 m/s for sand.

-Vegetation (from Strypsteen et al., 2024.
-Vertical Growth Rate of Planted Vegetation Controls Dune Growth on a Sandy Beach.
-Coastal Engineering. doi:10.2139/ssrn.4872614)
+Vegetation (from :cite:`Strypsteen2024`)
 -------------------------------------

 In AeoLiS, the influence of vegetation on dune evolution is comprehensively addressed.
-This includes modelling the intrinsic growth of vegetation, accounting for factors such as growth and decay due to burial (Durán and Moore, 2013), lateral expansion and establishment (Keijsers et al., 2016), as well as simulating the destruction of vegetation caused by hydrodynamic processes.
+This includes modelling the intrinsic growth of vegetation, accounting for factors such as growth and decay due to burial :cite:`DuranMoore2013`, lateral expansion and establishment :cite:`Keijsers20106`, as well as simulating the destruction of vegetation caused by hydrodynamic processes.
 In the event of cell inundation, vegetation density is reduced as a result.
-Inspired by the Coastal Dune Model (CDM) proposed by Durán and Moore (2013), AeoLiS incorporates vegetation-wind interaction using the expression established by Durán and Herrmann (2006):
+Inspired by the Coastal Dune Model (CDM) proposed by :cite:`DuranMoore2013`, AeoLiS incorporates vegetation-wind interaction using the expression established by :cite:`DuranHerrmann2006`:

 :math:`\frac{u_{\text{veg}}}{u_*} = \frac{1}{\sqrt{1 + \Gamma \rho_{\text{veg}}}}`

-where the ratio of shear velocity in the presence of vegetation (u∗,veg) to the unobstructed shear velocity (u∗) is determined by a vegetation-related roughness parameter (Γ) and the vegetation density within a unit area of the grid cell (\rho_{\text{veg}}).
-In the model, Γ = 16 is derived from plant form drag and geometry values documented for creosote communities (Durán and Herrmann, 2006).
+where the ratio of shear velocity in the presence of vegetation (:math:`u_{*,\text{veg}}`) to the unobstructed shear velocity (u∗) is determined by a vegetation-related roughness parameter (Γ) and the vegetation density within a unit area of the grid cell (\rho_{\text{veg}}).
+In the model, Γ = 16 is derived from plant form drag and geometry values documented for creosote communities :cite:`DuranHerrmann2006`.
 This implementation calculates the expression on each model grid cell, with higher vegetation density (expressed by \rho_{\text{veg}}) leading to a more substantial reduction in shear velocity compared to sparse vegetation.
 By integrating these physical and ecological processes, AeoLiS simulates spatial patterns and temporal